-Modification Agreement, the "Credit Agreement") with JPMC.
-The Credit Agreement provides for a revolving line of credit of up to \$5.0 million, with availability under the line of credit subject to a borrowing base calculated as a percentage of accounts receivable and inventory.
-The line of credit was modified on January 26, 2021 to, among other things, extend the expiration date to January 31, 2022.
+BK Technologies, Inc., our wholly owned subsidiary, entered into the \$5 million Credit Agreement with JPMC.
+The Credit Agreement provides for a revolving line of credit of up to \$5 million, with availability under the line of credit subject to a borrowing base calculated as a percentage of accounts receivable and inventory.
 Proceeds of borrowings under the Credit Agreement may be used for general corporate purposes.
 The line of credit is collateralized by a blanket lien on all personal property of BK Technologies, Inc. pursuant to the terms of the Continuing Security Agreement with JPMC.
-We and each subsidiary of BK Technologies, Inc. are guarantors of BK Technologies, Inc.'s obligations under the Credit Agreement, in accordance with the terms of the Continuing Guaranty.
+BK Technologies Corporation and each subsidiary of BK Technologies, Inc., are guarantors of the obligations under the Credit Agreement, in accordance with the terms of the Continuing Guaranty.

-Borrowings under the Credit Agreement will bear interest at a rate per annum equal to one-month LIBOR (or zero if the LIBOR is less than zero) plus a margin of 1.90% (2.054% as of December 31, 2020).
-The line of credit, as modified, is to be repaid in monthly payments of interest only, payable in arrears, commencing on February 1, 2020, with all outstanding principal and interest to be payable in full at maturity, January 31, 2022.
+Borrowings under the Credit Agreement will bear interest at the secured overnight financing rate plus a margin of 2.0%.
+The line of credit is to be repaid in monthly payments of interest only, payable in arrears, with all outstanding principal and interest to be payable in full at maturity.

-The Credit Agreement contains certain customary restrictive covenants, including restrictions on liens, indebtedness, loans and guarantees, acquisitions and mergers, sales of assets, and stock repurchases by BK Technologies, Inc. The Credit Agreement contains one financial covenant requiring BK Technologies, Inc. to maintain a tangible net worth of at least \$20.0 million at any fiscal quarter end.
+The Credit Agreement contains certain customary restrictive covenants, including restrictions on liens, indebtedness, loans and guarantees, acquisitions and mergers, sales of assets, and stock repurchases by BK Technologies, Inc. The Credit Agreement contains one financial covenant requiring BK Technologies, Inc., to maintain a tangible net worth of at least \$20 million at any fiscal quarter end.